Shikaga/story/index.md

 "An old tradition.
 Probably best forgotten", he said said.
 "I must be about my duties"

 "And I too", The Captain agreed, the blood slowly returning to his heart.
-And with that he  turned on his heel and left the forsaken place.
+And with that he  turned on his heel and left the forsaken place, just barely stopping himself from sprinting away as fast as he could.

 7.
 ---

 For the second night in a row, Emlyn felt herself being shaken roughly awake.
 The smell of alcohol hit her face in a thick miasma.

-"Are you drunk, old man?", she inquired, throwing her her legs over the side of the bed and rubbing her eyes with her palms as she tried to gain her bearings.
+"Are you drunk, old man?", she inquired, throwing her legs over the side of the bed and rubbing her eyes with her palms as she tried to gain her bearings.

 "Hardly, but don't tell anyone, Eddy could drink the best of them under the table", Orin replied in a low whisper.
-"Event move without us, Rosie.
+"Events move without us, Rosie.
 Get dressed.
 And it's cold out tonight"

 Emlyn suddenly found herself wide awake.
 She went to open her mouth in question, but closed it again a moment later and hopped out of bed.